Business Loans for Bad Credit

 Assess how much interest and fees you’ll be charged on open balances.
-If you take out a longer-term loan, the amount you have to pay each month may be lower, but you may have to pay more interest in the long-run.
-Alternatively, if you take out a short-term loan, you’ll have higher payments but less total interest on the loan.
+If you take out a longer-term loan, the amount you have to pay each month may be lower.
+However, you might wind up paying more in the long run.
+If you take out a short-term loan, you’ll probably have higher payments but less total interest on the loan.

 If a lender doesn’t extend financing in the amount your business needs, consider turning to creative funding sources.
 Or, look for ways to cut costs and reduce the total amount you need.
 Even if you obtain a loan for less than you originally wanted, securing an initial loan can help you build better credit and potentially secure more funding with a second loan or renewal later on.

-What Lenders Look at on a SMB Loan Application
+What Lenders Look for on a Small Business Loan Application

-What additional factors matter to a lender?
-Beyond your credit score, lenders may consider a range of things.
+What additional factors matter to a lender besides credit scores?
 Banks tend to request more information, while online and alternative lenders require less.
-For example, at National Funding, we ask for limited information in order to provide better speed and service.
-We generally look at a business's annual revenue, cash flow trends, and credit history of both the business and the owner.
+At National Funding, for example, we ask for limited information in order to provide better speed and service.
+We generally look at a business's annual revenue, cash flow trends and credit history of both the business and the owner.

-Your business’s annual revenue is one of the most important eligibility factors of a bad credit small business loan application.
-In most instances, if you’re approved for a loan, the amount you’ll qualify for will usually be around 8% -12% of your business’s annual revenue.
+Your business’s annual revenue is one of the most important eligibility factors for bad credit small business loans.
+If you’re approved for a loan, the amount you’ll qualify for will usually be around 8% -12% of your business’s annual revenue.

-Even if your annual revenue is high, some lenders will also want to know how profitable your business is.
+Even if your annual revenue is high, some lenders will also want to know if your business is profitable.
 Your business doesn’t necessarily have to be profitable in order to qualify for a loan, but your chances of approval could be increased if it is.
 If your business has demonstrated significant growth in the last 3 months or more, it could improve your chances of securing a loan even more.

 Current Debt Obligation

-If you already have another small business loan, you may have difficulty obtaining another one, especially if your original lender placed a UCC lien on your business.
-For some lenders, approving you for a loan even if you already have one with another lender won’t be an issue, but there are risks to your business and credit if you take on more debt than you can realistically and responsibly pay back.
+If you already have a business loan, you may have difficulty obtaining another one, especially if your original lender placed a UCC lien on your business.
+For some lenders, approving you for a loan even if you already have one with another lender won’t be an issue.
+However, there are risks to your business and credit if you take on more debt than you can realistically and responsibly pay back.

-Your ability to manage your cash flow and how much cash your business has on hand may be important factors to potential lenders.
-Since every lender’s primary concern is your ability to make loan payments, demonstrating that your business makes and has enough money to afford payments may improve your chances of qualifying.
+Your ability to manage the cash flow of your business may be an important factor to lenders.
+After all, every lender’s primary concern is your ability to make loan payments.
+By demonstrating that your business makes and has enough money to afford payments may improve your chances of qualifying.

-Most lenders will examine your credit report to determine if you’ve ever had a bankruptcy, foreclosure, or another red flag.
-But remember, less-than-perfect credit won't always disqualify you from getting approved for the funding you need, especially with lenders like National Funding who offer financing options for borrowers with poor credit.
+Most lenders will examine your credit report to determine if you’ve ever had a bankruptcy, foreclosure or another red flag.
+But remember, poor credit doesn’t automatically disqualify you from getting the money your business needs, especially with lenders like National Funding who offer small business loans for bad credit.